kikotomaz/ditto/README.md

 	import ditto

-Alternatively, you can check out the `examples/` directory that contains some small programs that showcase Ditto's abilities
+Alternatively, you can check out the `examples/` directory that contains some small cli programs that showcase Ditto's abilities

 # Usage
 Each Ditto project consists of a directory that defines the world, its enviroments, and the characters: